mdernovoi/data-analysis-platform/doc/provision.md

   up
 ```

-**Tip**: Add the `--detach` option to the command above to start the containers in the background.
+**TIP**: Add the `--detach` option to the command above to start the containers in the background.

-4) (If applicable) Open the Portainer UI in the browser at `https://portainer-service.mydomain.com` and:
+4) (If applicable) Open the Portainer UI in the browser at `https://portainer-runner.mydomain.com:4431` and:

   - Set the initial root account password.
   - Save this password somewhere (e.g., in `infrastructure/secrets/portainer_credentials.txt`).